scuzzydude/asimov/asimov.md

 <https://www.masterworks.io/?utm_source=quora&utm_campaign=Promoted%20Answers&utm_content=WhatstheOneThinginEveryHedgeFundTitansPortfoliothatyoureProbablyNotInvestingIn&utm_medium=platform>

-[^1]: The Gold Standard died for good in 1976 when I was in kindergarten, but the gold standard is what I learned, I'm guessing sometime later.
+[^1]: The Gold Standard died for good in 1976 when I was in kindergarten, but the gold standard is what I was taught probably because fiat currency is too complex to explain to a kid.
 I guess is it won't be long before they're teaching Elliptic-curve Cryptology in the first grade, or else kids won't understand money.
+This disparity between the understanding of money and it's actual function is what we should be trying to solve.

 [^2]: Hari Seldon's overt plan for the Foundation was actually a Machiavellian level con-job.
 I certainly hope to pull off something similar by capitalizing on the lunacy of the crypto-gold rush into focusing our efforts into something like a new renaissance of valuing humanity creative genius over property.